natenka/pyneng-book-en/docs/source/exercises/07_exercises.rst

 Task 7.1
 ~~~~~~~~~~~

-Process lines from ospf.txt file and display information for each line as follows:
+Process the lines from the ospf.txt file and print information for each line
+in this form to the stdout:

 ::